Go-ticks/GO/README.md

-Go is a decentralized place where you can sell or buy  a ticket  without having to worry about the cost of the ticket.
+Go is a centralized place where you can sell or buy  a ticket  without having to worry about the cost of the ticket.

-# JUST BROWSE SELECT AND GO
+                            # BROWSE SELECT AND GO